inverse-io/inverse-io/README.md

 # About 🌠🌃
-Hello there!
+Hi there!
 I'm Ada, a curious and hard working Computer Science student.
 I'm hoping to one day get involved in the AI scene, but for now, I'm trying my hand at software development. <br>

+# Currently thinking about ... 🤔
+Nothing so far!

 # Building with... 💡
 <p align="left" style="vertical-align:top margin:6px 4px">